isc-projects/kea/doc/sphinx/arm/install.rst

    setcap 'cap_net_bind_service,cap_net_raw=+ep' /opt/kea/sbin/kea-dhcp4
    setcap 'cap_net_bind_service=+ep' /opt/kea/sbin/kea-dhcp6

-If using systemd, also add this to service file
+If using systemd, also add this to the service file (e.g. /etc/systemd/system/kea-dhcp6.service):
-(e.g. /etc/systemd/system/kea-dhcp6.service):

 .. code-block:: console

    ExecStartPre=setcap 'cap_net_bind_service=+ep' /opt/kea/sbin/kea-dhcp6

 After this step is complete, the admin user should be able to run Kea.
-Note that DHCPv4 server by default opens raw sockets.
+Note that the DHCPv4 server by default opens raw sockets.
 If the network is only using relayed traffic, Kea can be instructed to use regular UDP sockets (refer to ``dhcp-socket-type`` parameter in the :ref:`dhcp4-interface-configuration` section) and the ``cap_net_raw`` capability can be skipped.

 .. note::

-   An alternative approach to avoiding running Kea with root privileges assumes instructing Kea to use non-privileged (greater than 1024) posts and redirecting traffic.
-This, however, will work only for relayed traffic.
-This approach in general is considered experimental and not tested enough for deployment in production environments.
+   It is possible to avoid running Kea with root privileges by instructing Kea to use non-privileged (greater than 1024) ports and redirecting traffic.
+This, however, only works for relayed traffic.
+This approach in general is considered experimental and has not been tested for deployment in production environments.
 Use with caution!

-To use this approach, configure the server to listen on other non-privileged ports (e.g. 1547 and 1548) by running the process with ``-p`` option in ``/etc/systemd/system/kea-dhcp4.service``:
+To use this approach, configure the server to listen on other non-privileged ports (e.g. 1547 and 1548) by running the process with the ``-p`` option in ``/etc/systemd/system/kea-dhcp4.service``:

 .. code-block:: console